 Frederick Health is the first healthcare provider in Frederick County to

-"Digital mammography definitely has advantages for the patient,"
+offer digital mammography.
+"Digital mammography definitely has advantages

-of the breast tissue, which translates into better patient care."
+better visualization of the breast tissue, which translates into better

 The radiologist can view and manipulate the images on high-resolution computer

 monitors that enhance visualization of the structures within the breast

 tissue.
 They can also adjust brightness and contrast, and zoom in on specific